 Amounts for meal reimbursement will be made following Board reimbursement policies.
 Meals will not be reimbursed except for overnight trips accompanied by a hotel receipt.
 Subsistence expenses are provided in accordance with state policies and rate of reimbursement.
 Employees traveling in-state without an overnight stay are not entitled to subsistence.
-Meal receipts are not required for reimbursement, but a Meal Detail Form must be completed and a detailed hotel receipt must be attached to the travel voucher.
+Itemized meal receipts are required for reimbursement and a detailed hotel receipt must be attached to the travel voucher.
 In the instance that an employee makes other overnight accommodation arrangements rather than staying in a hotel, that information must be stated on the travel voucher in order for meals to be reimbursed.
 When making hotel reservations, employees must identify themselves as EMCC employees and be sure that they are charged the reduced state rate.
 EMCC will not reimburse more than the maximum daily amount allowed by the State for meals and lodging.